-Education Of course some things are less easy to control and the human factor is often the weak point where security is concerned.
+Of course some things are less easy to control and the human factor is often the weak point where security is concerned.
 This can be minimised by introducing an employee education campaign to ensure users don’t download inappropriate material, or open suspicious attachments; or by enforcing security controls and managing user privileges to stop people accidently downloading malicious content.

 With business continuity however, there is always the assumption that eventually the threat will materialise.
 Whatever measures are in place, nothing will ever be 100 per cent secure.
 Malicious software is constantly evolving so it is a possibility, or even a strong likelihood, that eventually you will be caught out.
 Organisations must therefore have an effective business continuity plan in place to deal with it.

-The fall out So what could the impacts be of a cyber attack?
+So what could the impacts be of a cyber attack?
 An organisation forced to take down their website as a result of an attack would immediately be impacted by the loss of business.
 They would need to consider what they could do if they were unable to make any sales or deal with customer enquiries through existing methods.
 One solution would be to set up a back-up system or persuade customers to return once the issue has been resolved.

 This latter issue may be slightly more problematic when you consider that another major impact, one that could have long term implications, is loss of reputation.
 If customers don’t feel safe providing you with their personal information, they may be less inclined to deal with you in the future.
 Businesses need to make sure they have ways of protecting their reputation or rebuilding confidence in their brand.